mmitropolitsky/booking.com_hyperledger/README.md

 ### Why did we choose Hyperledger Fabric?

 Given the assumptions about having private channels and zero-knowledge proofs, we looked into different options.
 The fact that most of the property owners, that produce overbookings, are unreliable, also played a crucial role in our choice.
-Another reason was the option to have the PO offline most of the time.
+Another reason was the option to have the Property Owner offline most of the time.

 The main reasons we chose Hyperledger Fabric is the promise of: